mrchrisadams/sonniesedge-website/_posts/2016-10-03-introducing-loom-a-new-framework.md

 # Fully documented

 Loom is fully documented, using [SassDoc](http://sassdoc.com/).
 You can look through the included documentation to see what variables, functions and mixins are available out of the box.

+# Take a look
+You can [find Loom on Github](https://github.com/sonniesedge/loom).
+Please feel free to take a look and start trying it out.
+I'm really happy to hear suggestions and ideas!